-Hagafen Cellars has been producing excellent award winning wines since their first vintage in 1980 which was a single wine – a bottled as a Johannisberg Riesling made at Louis Bertolucci Cellars (Madonna Estate on the Napa Valley side of the Carneros District).
-This first vintage was made as a Kosher wine.
-Production has certainly grown since then, but they are still considered boutique with an annual production of about 10,000 cases.
-The winery was founded by Ernie and Irit Weir in 1979 with initial help from rabbi Zach Berkowitz and Marin County teacher at the time, Norman Miller (who was in charge of sales and marketing).
+Hagafen Cellars has been producing award winning wines since their first vintage in 1980; this original wine was bottled as a Johannisberg Riesling, made at Louis Bertolucci Cellars, now known as Madonna Estate on the Napa Valley side of the Carneros District.
+This first vintage was made as a kosher wine.
+Production has ebbed and flowed since then, with an annual production presently of around 8,000 cases.
+The winery was founded by Ernie and Irit Weir in 1979 with initial help from rabbi Zach Berkowitz and Marin County teacher at the time, Norman Miller, who was in charge of sales and marketing.
+Rene diRosa, the former owner of Winery Lake Vineyard on the Napa side of Carneros, now home of diRosa Contemporary Art was also a founding partner.
 As a side note, Irit founded the Acupuncture Clinic of Napa in 1987, which still operates in the city of Napa and is a quick drive from Hagafen Cellars.
 She is also an artist and some of her creative paintings are available for sale at the winery.

 Ernie and Irit also own the Wieruszowski Vineyard (where they live) in Coombsville located just east of the city of Napa.
-They grow several varieties here including Cabernet Franc, Syrah and what is very rare for Napa these days, Riesling.
+They purchased this property in 2004; it was previously a prune orchard.
+They grow several varieties here on 6 acres including Cabernet Franc, Syrah and what is very rare for Napa these days, Riesling.
 In additional to their own vineyards, they source grapes from premium sites primarily within Napa Valley but also from select vineyards in nearby counties.

 For a wine to be kosher, only Sabbath-observant Jews may touch any part of the wine making process – from picking the grapes to crushing until either the bottles are sealed, or the wine is pasteurized.

-In the past, a single tour was offered daily at 1030am (an appointment is required) – but please check current availability directly with the winery.
+In the past, a single tour was offered daily at 1030am (an appointment is required) but please check current availability directly with the winery.
 This tour starts in the vineyards, visits their production facilities and usually lasts about 20 minutes.
-It is one of the shorter tours in the valley but is a good basic introduction to a small winery.
+This was one of the shorter tours in the valley but is a good introduction to the operations of a small winery.

 Have you noticed fans in vineyards but never knew their purpose?
 As you drive in you will have an intimate view of one fan located next to the driveway.
 These are for frost control and are usually used during late February and into March and April when vines begin to bud out and temperatures at night sometimes are freezing or below freezing.
 Cold air sinks to the lowest parts of a vineyard; if the tender young buds freeze, the crop for later that year will be damaged or destroyed and even the next year’s crop may be compromised.
 These fans turn on when the temperature falls to a few degrees above freezing and displaces the colder air below with the warmer air above – essentially keeping the ‘fruit zone’ slightly above freezing.